Kash Beauchamp

-James Kash Beauchamp (born January 8, 1963 in Grove, Oklahoma) is an American professional baseball coach.
-He is currently the manager for the Ogden Raptors of the Pioneer Baseball League.
+James Kash Beauchamp (born January 8, 1963) is an American professional baseball coach and former outfielder.
+Prior to the 2025 season, he was named manager of the Boise Hawks.
+He was previously the hitting coach for the Lincoln Saltdogs of the American Association of Professional Baseball.

-Career
+Playing career

-Beauchamp is the son of late Major League Baseball player Jim Beauchamp.
+Beauchamp is the son of Major League Baseball player Jim Beauchamp.
 Beauchamp attended Grove High School in Oklahoma and then Bacone College.

 Beauchamp played 12 seasons in the minors, seeing moderate success but never reaching the Majors, although he did get as high as Triple-A. He displayed good speed at the beginning of his professional career, stealing as many as 25 bases in a season, although as his career went on he stole less and less each year.

 In 1984, he was the MVP of the Carolina League All-Star Game, going 5-for-6 with a home run, two triples and five RBI.
 He was voted Best Defensive Outfielder and Outfielder With the Best Arm that year by Baseball America.

 Beauchamp was the first player to be signed to a professional (major league affiliated) contract out of the independent leagues when, after hitting .367 with the Rochester Aces of the Northern League in 1993, he was signed by the Cincinnati Reds.